josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/📋_history_of_presenting_complaint.md

 That does not make synthetic land training useless.

-Quite the opposite.

-Synthetic systems may be particularly valuable for:
+It may be exceptionally valuable for:

 - equipment familiarisation;
-- weapon-handling sequences before live firing;
-- emergency procedures;
+- procedural drills;
 - communications;
 - tactical decision-making;
 - command-post activity;
 - recognition;
+- navigation;
-- navigation and terrain familiarisation;
+- terrain familiarisation;
 - mission rehearsal;
-- repeated procedural drills.
+- repeated decision practice.

-The important possibility is that synthetic preparation can make later physical training **safer and more productive**.
+Indeed, synthetic preparation may make later physical training **safer and more productive**.

-A person who has already rehearsed the procedure may be better able to concentrate on the physical hazard when it is introduced.

-The useful training sequence may therefore be:
+The useful sequence may be:

 > **synthetic repetition → controlled physical practice → realistic collective application**